Television personalities in Japan: Multi-tarento

 Celebrities that have established themselves or are/were active in another field within the industry are considered to be multi-tarento.
 These people usually come from a different background within the entertainment industry than just appearing on television programs.
 They then transition into becoming television personalities.
 Multi-tarento can be actors, musical artists, models, voice actors, directors or anyone known for their work within the industry.
-In the United States and European countries, Takeshi Kitano is recognized as a prominent director, but is still evaluated as a "multi -talent" in Japan, still appears on some talk show in Japan to make people laugh.
-Another examples are IKKO, Shoko Nakagawa and Shinobu Sakagami.
+In the United States and European countries, Takeshi Kitano is recognized as a prominent director, but is still evaluated as a "multi-talent" in Japan and still appears on Japanese talk shows in a humorous context.
+Other examples are IKKO, Shoko Nakagawa and Shinobu Sakagami.

 Owarai tarento

 'Owarai' is Japanese for laughter, or in this case a "comic talent".
 Owarai tarento are generally former comedians, often in manzai (type of stand up), who, after becoming famous, make appearances on variety television programs that are comedic in nature.

 Owarai tarento have different genres and cast-types on television programs.
 In variety shows, they are generally cast to create comedic effect and to keep conversation flowing.
 Some owarai tarento become MCs (Masters of Ceremony) in later stages of their career, where they direct the flow of a program and often the most important individuals for the show.
 The MCs are usually those with exceptional conversational abilities and reaction, as they hold an important role.
 Examples are Shinya Ueda, Sanma Akashiya, Shōfukutei Tsurube II and George Tokoro.